Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/README.md

 - Quickly querying data using a clustered index
 - Accessing data using the OData protocol and LINQ filter expressions

-### Authenticate the Client

-Learn more about options for authentication _(including Connection Strings, Shared Key, and Shared Key Signatures)_ [in our samples.](samples/Sample0Auth.md)

 ## Examples
 - [Create the Table service client](#create-the-table-service-client)